nicksakwa/langgraph-with-python-and-openai/README.md

 # Python AI development with langraph

-PyUnit is a  core library used for testing Python applications, while Pytest is a framework for testing Python applications.
+Langraph library is used for I share code on langgraph with python and openai..

 ## For this repository, the prerequisites are: